 A common strategy is:

-2. stabilize the property (repairs, lease-up, consistent rent)
+- stabilize the property with repairs, lease-up, and consistent rent

-This only works if you underwrite the deal conservatively.
-Betting on a refinance is not a plan; it’s a hope with paperwork.
+However, this only works if you underwrite the deal with room for error.
+Betting on a refinance portfolio loan strategy is not a plan by itself; it is a hope with paperwork.

 Keep your leverage survivable

-It’s easy to get excited when a lender says yes.
-The question is whether the deal survives:
+It is easy to get excited when a lender says yes.
+The better question is whether the deal survives:

-If the property can’t breathe, your portfolio loan becomes a portfolio problem.
+If the property cannot breathe, your portfolio loan becomes a portfolio problem.

 Align the loan term with the business plan

-If you’re buying a long-term hold, a short fixed period may be fine if you have reserves and a refinance path.
+If you are buying a long-term hold, a short fixed period may be fine if you have reserves and a refinance path.

-If you’re buying a value-add rental, you need enough runway to execute the rehab/turn/lease cycle without getting squeezed.
+However, if you are buying a value-add rental, you need enough runway to handle the rehab, turn, and lease cycle without getting squeezed.

 The biggest mistakes we see investors make

-Portfolio loans can be helpful, but they also make it easier to make fast, expensive mistakes.
+Portfolio loans can be helpful, but they can also make it easier to make fast, expensive mistakes.

 Mistake 1: Buying a “rate” instead of buying a structure